Skip Navigation

 Lactation services and breastfeeding education are available in the NICU and across the Women’s Center.
 The hospital also supports a milk depot program that helps provide donor milk for premature and medically fragile infants in the NICU.

-Throughout the NICU stay, care teams partner with parents in their baby’s care.
-“Our team encourages bonding through skin-to-skin care, breastfeeding support and involvement in the baby’s care whenever possible,” Kemp said.
-“We want every mother to feel informed, supported and connected throughout her journey.”
+Throughout the NICU stay, care teams partner with parents in their baby's care, encouraging bonding through skin-to-skin contact, breastfeeding support and involvement in care whenever possible.
+The goal is to help every family feel informed, supported and connected.

 Resources and support